IRS Data Retrieval Process

 If the student or parent did not use the IRS data retrieval process to transfer tax information into the FAFSA they can still go back into the FAFSA and choose to do this.Those who are married and file separate tax returns and applicants whose marital status have changed since October 1st of the processing year will not be able to go back in or initially use the IRS Data Retrieval process.

-Who has to submit an IRS Federal Tax Return Transcript?
+Who has to submit an IRS Federal Tax Return Transcript or a copy of their Federal Tax Return?

-Applicants who are selected by the Federal Processor for Verification and choose not to use the IRS Data Retrieval process, or who retrieve IRS data but subsequently change it on their FAFSA, will be informed that they will have to submit an IRS Federal Tax Return Transcript directly to the financial aid office.
-Personal tax returns will no longer be accepted.
+Applicants who are selected by the Federal Processor for Verification and choose not to use the IRS Data Retrieval process, or who retrieve IRS data but subsequently change it on their FAFSA, will be informed that they will have to submit an IRS Federal Tax Return Transcript or a signed copy of their Federal Tax Return directly to the financial aid office.

 How do I obtain an IRS Federal Tax Return Transcript?